scitags/flowd-go/rpm/flowd-go.1.md

 - **markingStrategy [string] {"flowLabel"}**: The marking strategy to leverage on the eBPF program.
 This option must be one of the following if configured, otherwise flowd-go will refuse to start.
 Available marking strategies are:

-    - `"flowLabel"`: The eBPF program embeds the flow information in the IPv6 header's *Flow Label* field as defined in SciTags' technical specification.
+    - `"label"`: The eBPF program embeds the flow information in the IPv6 header's *Flow Label* field as defined in SciTags' technical specification.
     - `"hopByHop"`: The eBPF programs adds a *Hop-by-Hop Options* extension header encoding the flow information.
     - `"destination"`: The eBPF program adds a *Destination Options* extension header encoding the flow information.
-    - `"hopByHopAndDestination"`: The eBPF programs adds a *Hop-by-Hop Options* and a *Destination Options* extension header encoding the flow information.
+    - `"hopByHopDestination"`: The eBPF programs adds a *Hop-by-Hop Options* and a *Destination Options* extension header encoding the flow information.

+- **matchAll [bool] {false}**: The eBPF program will only mark datagrams belonging to a given flow as defined by the source and destination IPv6 and port. this option allows for the removal of these checks within the eBPF program, hence enabling marking on every outgoing datagram.
+Bear in mind the mark will be the same for **every datagram**.
+This mode is deemed useful when working together with perfSONAR instances.

 - **debugMode [bool] {false}**: Whether to load an eBPF program compiled with debug support.
 This option **should be false on production** environments.
   The many calls to `bpf_printk` preset if compiled with debugging support can have an effect on performance.
 You have been warned!